wp-plugins/wp-jquery-lightbox/readme.txt

 == Frequently Asked Questions ==

-= Troubleshooting: =
+= Trouble shooting: =
 If you have problems with WP jQuery Lightbox, please make sure you try these steps before asking for help.
 If you ask for help and I find any of these steps would fix the problem, I will just link you back here to do the work yourself.

 1. Make sure your site is not throwing any javascript errors.
 Use [your browsers javascript console](http://webmasters.stackexchange.com/questions/8525/how-to-open-the-javascript-console-in-different-browsers) to find out.

 If you're running a custom theme:

 1. Make sure you have [`wp_head();`](http://codex.wordpress.org/Function_Reference/wp_head) just before the closing `</head>` tag of your theme, or you will break many plugins, which generally use this hook to reference JavaScript files.

 1. For the same reason, always have `wp_footer();` just before the closing `</body>` tag of your theme.

 1. Many JavaScript optimizers, combiners, minifiers, etc. conflict with [`wp_localize_script`](http://codex.wordpress.org/Function_Reference/wp_localize_script2), used to configure this plugin and many others.

 * If you have problems with jQuery Lightbox; first disable all JavaScript-optimizing plugins.
 (Optimize Scripts, W3 Total Cache, WP Minify etc)

 * If you develop JavaScript optimizers for WordPress, please play nice with the default API...

 * [More info about this issue](http://wordpress.org/support/topic/122-worked-13-does-not-work-for-me?replies=19)

 Lastly:

 1. Disable all other plugins, one at a time.
 Try the lightbox between each.

 1. Revert to the default theme.
 Did it help?
 Fix your theme.

+1. Search the forums for similar symptoms.

 Still have problems?
-Post a link and describe what issue you're having.
+Post a link and describe what issue you're having, and tell us what of these steps you've already tried.

 = Can the lightbox display the image description instead of the title? = WP jQuery Lightbox grabs texts from three different HTML nodes;